1989 NBA Finals

-The 1989 NBA Finals was the championship series of the National Basketball Association's (NBA) 1988–89 season, and the conclusion of the season's playoffs.
+The 1989 NBA Finals were the championship series of the National Basketball Association's (NBA) 1988–89 season and the conclusion of the season's playoffs.
 The series was a rematch of the previous year's championship round between the Eastern Conference champion Detroit Pistons and the two-time defending NBA champion and Western Conference champion Los Angeles Lakers.

-This, along with the 1983 NBA Finals, were the only two NBA championships of the 1980s not to be won by either the Lakers or the Boston Celtics; every NBA Finals of that decade featured either the Lakers or Celtics, and sometimes both (1984, 1985, 1987).
-Coincidentally, the Lakers were also swept in the 1983 NBA Finals, that time by the Philadelphia 76ers.
+This Finals series joined the 1983 NBA Finals as the only two championship series of the 1980s not won by either the Los Angeles Lakers or the Boston Celtics.
+Every finals series of the decade featured at least one of these two franchises, with the teams facing each other in 1984, 1985, and 1987.
+The Detroit Pistons' four-game victory marked the second time the Lakers were swept in the finals series during the decade, following their 4–0 loss to the Philadelphia 76ers in 1983.

-During the season, the Lakers had won their division, with Magic Johnson collecting his second MVP award.
-The team swept the first three playoff series (Pacific Division foes: Portland, Seattle, and Phoenix), resulting in a rematch with the Detroit Pistons in the Finals.
+During the season, the Lakers won the Western Conference, with Magic Johnson earning his second MVP award.
+The team swept its first three playoff series against Pacific Division rivals Portland, Seattle, and Phoenix, which resulted in a rematch with the Detroit Pistons in the Finals.

-The Pistons had dominated the Eastern Conference, winning 63 games during the regular season.
-After sweeping the Boston Celtics and Milwaukee Bucks, the Pistons beat the Chicago Bulls in six games, earning a second straight trip to the NBA Finals.
-In the season before, the Lakers had beaten them in a tough, seven-game series.
+The Pistons dominated the Eastern Conference, winning 63 regular season games.
+After sweeping the Boston Celtics and the Milwaukee Bucks, the Detroit Pistons defeated the Chicago Bulls in six games, earning a second consecutive trip to the NBA Finals.
+In the previous season, the Lakers had defeated them in a tough seven-game series.